Knowledge Hub

 Practical considerations when developing a procurement playbook

-Drafting a procurement playbook requires time and careful thought.
+Drafting a procurement playbook requires careful consideration and time.
 In addition to key contractual clauses, it should take practical considerations into account.
 These include:

 • Assessing existing (and past) contracts to gauge the business’ tolerance for risk and establish ‘bottom lines’ for contract negotiations.